learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 ## Lesson learned

-Dropping iptables rules is similar to taking down a node.
+Dropping iptables rules is similar to make a node unavailable.
 The traffic is still routed to the node, but the node is not able to forward it further.
 Kubernetes can recover from a similar failure by monitoring the state of the iptables rules and updating them when necessary.

+Many thanks to [Manabu Sakai](https://twitter.com/manabusakai)'s blog post that was a huge inspiration and to [Valentin Ouvrard](https://twitter.com/Valentin_NC) for investigating the issue with the iptables propagation.

+If you liked the article and you want to know more, subscribe to our newsletter!